 • Loaning your Medicaid card to someone else

 What Prompts an Investigation?

 The investigation begins with you.
 Something about you or your actions triggers the Bureau of Fraud Investigations (BFI) in New York City to look at you more closely.
+If you took money – like a small business loan, it can be misconstrued as income.
 BFI is tasked with investigating those individuals whose actions constitute Medicaid fraud.
 It falls under the umbrella of the Human Resources Administration (HRA).
 BFI is not a lightweight.
 This division is responsible for the prosecution of many Medicaid recipient fraud cases in New York City.
 And, now, you are on their radar.
 A new case has been opened.
 There are several reasons why you could have been flagged.
 Perhaps you were just simply reported to the HRA.
 Maybe your income tax return contains a different address.
 Perhaps there has been suspicious activity with your bank account.
 Whatever the reason, you can rest assured that the investigators have already done the required legwork.
 This is what they have been trained to do.
 Their years of experience range from 10 to 30 years or more.
 They are professionals who are adept at performing intensive investigations.
 Although the investigators are not law enforcement employees, they do have the same mindset as them.
 They know how to collect evidence.
 They know how to testify in court.
 These Medicaid fraud investigators should not be underestimated.

 By the time you receive an interview letter from HRA, the investigators have already gathered the necessary evidence against you.
 They have already verified your income with your employer.
 They have your bank account information.
 They have copies of your deeds and mortgages.
 These people are serious.

 The Interview Letter